kaelzhang/cert-manager-webhook-dnspod/README.md

 # Cert-Manager ACME webhook for DNSPod

+Cert-manager webhook for DNSPod is a ACME webhook for [cert-manager](https://cert-manager.io) allowing users to use [DNSPod](https://www.dnspod.cn) for DNS01 challenge.

-This is a webhook solver for Tencent [DNSPod](https://www.dnspod.cn) and it is a **permanent** fork of [qqshfox/cert-manager-webhook-dnspod](https://github.com/qqshfox/cert-manager-webhook-dnspod) which is lack of maintainence.
+This is a **permanent** fork of [qqshfox/cert-manager-webhook-dnspod](https://github.com/qqshfox/cert-manager-webhook-dnspod) which is lack of maintainence.

 Features
 - Updated to cert-manager 1.0.4